By Andy Weddington

 "Cancer is a word, not a sentence."
 John Diamond

-Breast cancer forever changed life for my wife.
+Three and a half years ago breast cancer forever changed life for my wife.
 And for me.
+Our story shortly.

 "Courage is the art of being the only one who knows you're scared to death!"
 Earl Wilson